 The Boston Butt is a BIG piece of meat.
 It’s going to take some time to cook.
 As I mentioned earlier, it’s extremely forgiving.
 You can cook this using a wide range of temperatures.
 It will do well with the Big Green Egg running anywhere from 225°f to 275°f or beyond.
 It’s possible but difficult to mess up.

 Load your Big Green Egg with a good load of lump charcoal and get your fire going.
 If you need to know about how to do this please review my article, “How to Lay a Fire and Control the Temp in Your Big Green Egg.”

 Keep in mind that wood type is not that important in the big scheme.
-You have the lump charcoal making smoke.
-You have all your spice’s going.
-You might very well be adding a sauce to the pulled pork.
+You have the lump charcoal making smoke, all your spices are going; you might very well be adding a sauce to the pulled pork.
 At the end of the day, the type of wood you’re using is a minor part of the equation.
 If you’re using it, add two or three chunks into your charcoal bed before lighting.